Khadim Hussain Raja: Commands

 He commanded the 1st Pakistani Battalion (Quaid-i-Azam's own) at the Pakistan Military Academy.

 1971 War

 He was in charge of planning the military operation known as Operation Searchlight which was executed on 25 March 1971.
 Other generals were present in Dhaka along with Yahya Khan, who secretly departed on the evening of that day after setting the deadline for the military action.
 Lt Gen Tikka Khan, Maj Gen Rao Farman Ali and Maj Gen Khadim Hussain Raja were associated with the planning of the military action.

 Retirement and later career

 On 11 April 1971, he was relieved of his duties as general officer commanding of 14th Division.
 He later retired the same year after serving as DG Artillery.

 In 1972 he was appointed to Army Welfare Trust and became its first managing director.
-He held the position for five years before he eventually retired and became Ambassador of Pakistan to Mozambique also accredited to Angola, Swaziland, and Lesotho.
+He held the position for five years before he eventually retired and became Ambassador of Pakistan to Mozambique on 1 August 1982 also accredited to Angola, Swaziland, and Lesotho.